Role of government

 - Addressing housing affordability through a strategic housing action plan

-- Regulates real estate development / marketing, home warranty insurance, landlord-tenant relations, land use planning and development finance
+- Regulates real estate development / marketing, home warranty insurance on new homes, landlord-tenant agreements, land use planning and development finance

 - Provides the legislative framework for strata housing and strata developments

 - Partners with local governments, non-profit agencies and housing stakeholders through BC Housing, a crown corporation.